rjazevedo/BrazilianICPCSummerSchool2018/_posts/2018-02-03-ClosingRemarks.md

 Behind the scenes we had four student monitors: Elaine, Ivan, José, and Rafael, who arrived early and stayed latter than anyone else.

 We hope you all enjoyed and have great results in your future programming competitions!
+Have a safe trip!

 Week 1 Group Picture:
 ![Week 1 Picture](../../images/week1.jpg)